On Quark Substructures in an Inspired Unified Model: Hyperparticle stability behavior

 This is shown in the figure 1.

-As we can see, accepting the possibility that these hyperquarks are not assumed to be absolutely stable gives a more fundamental explanation for the possible decays of quarks.
-However, the price to pay for this is to find oneself again faced with the question of the hyperquark compositeness.
+As we can see, accepting the possibility that these hyperparticles are not assumed to be absolutely stable gives a more fundamental explanation for the possible decays of quarks.
+However, the price to pay for this is to find oneself again faced with the question of the hyperparticle compositeness.
 This seems like an endless path toward the ultimate bricks of matter.